socketsupply/sockets.sh/src/docs/guide-fte.md

 import io from '@socketsupply/io'

 window.addEventListener('DOMContentLoaded', () => {
-    io.process.load() // load the "backend" process (if it's specified in the ini file).
+  io.backend.open() // spawn the "backend" process (if specified in the ini file).
 })
 ```